 University of the Cumberlands features an online Bachelor of Science in Criminal Justice designed to prepare students in the field of corrections and criminal justice.
 Students will be prepared to communicate and practice effectively on the job with clients and colleagues so they may pursue lives of responsible service and leadership.

 Cumberlands’ B.S. degree has several unique objectives, including providing each student with a core knowledge base in criminal justice in order to prepare them for a career within the justice field and/or graduate studies; enhancing understanding of the roles of society and law enforcement in response to deviant behavior; and strengthening critical thinking skills by fostering an understanding of deviance and clarifying personal values related to working with deviant populations.
+Some courses include:

 One unique feature of Cumberlands’ program is that it prepares students in both qualitative and quantitative methods of research and writing as it relates to the criminal justice field.
 This provides students with a strong analytic background that will lend itself well to approaching the demands of their careers as objectively as possible.